StudentDS3/Restaurant-Management-System/README.md

 **Introduction**

 Restaurant Management System built using python language, which is console based application using text files to store different food menus and users information.
-Which has different features like authentication,authorization,registartion.Restaurant manager(Admin) wants to perform the basic actions such as adding a food menu, remove  and dit.Clients  can also login and perform actions like disaplay a food menu, search and order it, pay online.
+Which has different features like authentication,authorization,registartion.
+Restaurant manager(Admin) wants to perform the basic actions such as adding a food menu, remove  and display it.
+Clients  can also login and perform actions like display a food menu,  order it and pay online.

 **Handling**